mdeagen/nmcuration/weibull/README.md

 ![Screenshot of converted Weibull data](https://github.com/mdeagen/nmcuration/blob/master/weibull/www/altscale1_conversion.PNG)

-Upon inspection, these data match those values reported on the plot much more closely.
+Upon inspection, these data match those values reported on the plot much more closely and may be curated into NanoMine.